SteveBenton6/garden_tips_full-stack/README.md

 ![JavaScript Testing](./doc-assets/testing/JavascriptTesting.png)

 - Python
-  - The major files were tested with no errors, except a few "Line Too Long" warnings were received using the [CI Python Linter](https://pep8ci.herokuapp.com/)
+  - The major files were tested with no errors, except a few "Line Too Long" warnings were received using the [CI Python Linter](https://pep8ci.herokuapp.com/).  "autopep8" has been installed as an extension in GitPod to help remove the Line Too Long issues without impcating code performance.

 ![Python Testing 1](./doc-assets/testing/PythonTesting1.png)
 ![Python Testing 2](./doc-assets/testing/PythonTesting2.png)

 - Lighthouse Testing
   - In Chrome Dev Tools the Lighthouse test was run.
-Performance was likey impacted from the rendering of multiple images.
+Performance was likely impacted from the rendering of multiple images.

 ![Lighthouse Testing](./doc-assets/testing/PerfTest.png)

+### Fixed Bugs

+- The Garden Tip edit form did not show the existing image in the crispy form.
+After extended research it seemed the best way to resolve this was to add code to show the existing image above the form.
+This was checked with python conditional code to ensure that an image did previously exist, before showing.
+- A Slug composed from the title is used as a unique identifier in the code for a Garden Tip.
+This is usually created in Admin from the title.
+This was researched and the "slugify" django function identified to create a slug from the title when the form was created and posted in the view.py file.
+- The form settings preventedd a from being submitted that was not valid, except when having a unique title.
+Code was added to flag this up and display a warning, with the user directed to create the Garden Tip again with a unique title.

 ### Unfixed Bugs